Koda98/smoker-status-prediction/README.md

 ## Future Work

-- [One Kaggle user pointed out](https://www.kaggle.com/competitions/playground-series-s3e24/discussion/450510) that the target values for the second test set can be found in another dataset on Kaggle: [Body signal of smoking](https://www.kaggle.com/datasets/kukuroo3/body-signal-of-smoking/data).
-This dataset cites its source as the [Korean Government](https://www.data.go.kr/data/15007122/fileData.do#/tab-layer-file).
-Since the competition dataset was synthetically generated, will using additional data sources improve accuracy on the competition test set?
+- The original dataset cites its source as the [Korean Government](https://www.data.go.kr/data/15007122/fileData.do#/tab-layer-file).
+It appears that additional data can be downloaded here.
+Since the competition dataset was synthetically generated, will using additional real-world data sources improve accuracy on the competition test set?